Culture, Heritage with Gaelic Studies BA (Hons)

 Plus two options which may include:

 - The Scottish Enlightenment and Highland society*

 * modules run on alternate years

-You will also study two Gaelic studies modules from;
+You will also choose two Gaelic Studies modules from:

 - Traditional Gaelic culture